eigenfoundation/ELIPs/ELIPs/ELIP-002.md

 ## Stakers

 Stakers will see changes to their risk and reward profile following this upgrade.
-Initially following the upgrade, if a Staker is already delegated to an Operator, its stake can become slashable as soon as the Operator opts-in to Operator Sets.
+Initially following the upgrade, if a Staker is already delegated to an Operator, its stake can become slashable as soon as the Operator opts-in to Operator Sets and allocates stake.
 This will create risk (and potential return).
 Stakers therefore should review and confirm their risk tolerances for their continued delegations to operators.
 If a Staker is planning on delegating in the future, they can view any Operator’s existing allocations to see the AVSs and risks they would be opting into via delegation.
 AVS and Operator slashing histories will be transparent and may be surfaced via user interfaces, like [app.eigenlayer.xyz](https://app.eigenlayer.xyz/), so Stakers may review the onchain history of slashing activity.
 Notification services can be built atop EigenLayer or may be provided at a later time.

 # References & Relevant Discussions